Analyzing the Interactions Between Surface Temperature, Vegetation, and Topography in Jakarta (Indonesia) and Seoul (South Korea)

 Availability of Data and Material (Data are available when requested)

-Authors Contributions (Authors contributed equally to the data collection, analysis, and interpretation.
-All authors critically reviewed, refined, and approved the manuscript.)
+Authors Contributions (Author contributed equally to the data collection, analysis, and interpretation.
+Author critically reviewed, refined, and approved the manuscript.)

 Code availability (Not applicable)